tonnytg/42-so_long/Readme.md

 ### Tasks:

 - [X] Press ESC must close window
+- [X] Close windows when click in X of window
 - [ ] Resize windows management must remain smooth
 - [ ] Every movement must be displayed in the shell
+- [ ] Every movement must be displayed in the shell

 - [X] Use of images of the miniLibX is mandatory
--
-- [ ] Movement W, A, S, D

 - [X] Movement up, down, left, right

-- [ ] Need collect every collectible present
+- [X] Need collect every collectible present
 - [X] Player can't be able to move into walls
-- [ ] If map contains a duplicate character exit/start you should display an error message
+- [X] If map contains a duplicate character exit/start you should display an error message
+- [ ] if map contains broken walls
+- [ ] Algorithm to valid correct path from Player to exit, wall can't block the path